Vireo cassinii cassinii

 1 Jun 2011, two photographed at Bushnell Cemetery, Kimball Co (Silcock 2011).

-There is an earlier date 15 Aug 1999 Oliver Reservoir, Kimball Co, and later dates of one banded and measured at Wildcat Hills NC, Scotts Bluff Co, 26 Sep 2008 and one at Lake McConaughy , Keith Co 28 Sep 2012.
+Later dates of one banded and measured at Wildcat Hills NC, Scotts Bluff Co, 26 Sep 2008, and one at Lake McConaughy, Keith Co 28 Sep 2012.

 In fall 1997 several first sightings of the newly-split species were made (Brogie 1998): 24 Aug Lake Minatare, Scotts Bluff Co, 1 Sep Oliver Reservoir, Kimball Co, 6 Sep Lake Minatare, 7 Sep Riverside Park, Scotts Bluff Co, and 21 Sep 1997 Oliver Reservoir.
 Since then the species has been shown to be a regular migrant in the Panhandle, with as many as eight seen in one day (see High Counts).